Safe Toilets – Forgotten Women

 Safe Toilets

-“This is a necessity that all human beings should have, especially women.
-Under no circumstances should a woman’s dignity be compromised.
+“This is a necessity that all women should have, under no circumstances should a woman’s dignity be compromised.
 Girls as young as 10 are reported to have been raped, this is unacceptable and we will not sit back and watch” Mani Kaur, Project Manager

 Featured Video Play Icon